 3. Ask for help

 You aren’t expected to do this all on your own.
 Ask a trusted adult like a parent, teacher, or school counselor for help with an essay, your college list, or any other part of the application.
 You could even consider hiring an independent counselor to be your guide and assist you with more specific issues.
-Don’t wait until it’s too late.
+Oh, and always ask questions.

 4. Reuse what you can

 Luckily, the Common App makes it easier for students to apply to multiple schools a little quicker.
 You won’t have to fill out your basic information numerous times, and you can send your personal statement to all the universities that accept the Common App.
 Some schools will still require supplemental essays.
 As you apply to more schools, you might realize you have to write about a similar topic for multiple schools.
 Reuse the content when you can, but make sure that each essay is still tailored to the particular school and fully answers the specific prompt.

 5. Keep a positive attitude

 You’ll get in somewhere!
 If you’ve planned ahead, written genuine essays that reflect your personality, and applied to a balanced list of schools, you’ll likely get into a college that’s the perfect fit for you.
 College application season can be stressful, but by taking these steps, you can manage the workload and find your place at the college of your dreams.

 We hope these tips help ease your worries and get your college search started!
 Need to get a head start on making your college list?
 Find the school that’s right for you on CollegeXpress!